Lesson 6: Generalizing muscles as recruited actuators#

 };

-1. The strength of the recruited actuator is much higher than the joint muscles.
-This is because the wall is presumed to be very strong.
+The recruited actuator is much stronger than the joint muscles.
+This is because we assume the wall is very strong.

-2. The ForceDirection/Type property is NonPositive.
-This means that the force is working in the opposite direction of the Kinematic measure, i.e. in the negative global x direction, just like a contact force with the wall would do.
+.
+This means the force works in the opposite direction of the Kinematic measure, i.e., in the negative global x direction, just like a contact force with the wall would.

 AnyRecruitedActuator WallReaction = {